 You can use the Text Instructions in the Method Editor to build your method step by step.
-You can also use the editor to modify instructions in methods based on templates.
+You can also use the editor to modify instructions in methods created by wizards or based on templates.

 When do I use Text Instructions?